alexa-samples/skill-sample-nodejs-zero-to-hero/09/README.md

 # Part 9 - Alexa Presentation Language (II)

 In this second APL module we show a slightly more complex APL document.
 We use the results of the external API (celebrity birthdays) to render a list on screen.
-Ww enable each item shown in the list with touch capability.
+We enable each item shown in the list with touch capability.

 ## Milestones